oreinke/PracticeContests/09212024/README.md

 Completed 8/10 in competition

-num 9 complete after
+num 9 completed after
-num 10 in progress
+num 10 completed after

 *Look into setting up custom starting doc in VScode.
 Standard is throwing rte for some reason lol